Legion-Expansion/Legion-Expansion/README.md

 1. Don't commit broken stuff to MASTER.
 Develop, test and fix in your local, a branch or your own fork.
 2. Run format.py on your files with your PA_MEDIA_PATH in papaths.py so you don't commit unnecessary white spaces changes
 3. Fix any MISSING FILE refernces in the format.py output

+Our branch structure is as follows:

+MASTER - release candidate; can be forked to HOTFIX-x.x.x; used to create release versions BALANCE - development; forked to RELEASE-x.x.x and FEATURE-*name* FEATURE-*name* - a feature which is stil in development; merged into BALANCE on completion HOTFIX-x.x.x - a critical fix for a current release; forks from MASTER and merged into MASTER and BALANCE RELEASE-x.x.x - a version; fixes prior to release are done in this branch; forks from BALANCE and merged into MASTER and BALANCE

 ## Units